VISIT OUR ART STORE ▶

 Benefits of Yellow-Tinted Art Masking Fluid

-Winsor & Newton's masking fluid has a yellow tint.
-That small touch makes a big difference!
-When I apply it, I can spot it easily on my paper.
-It doesn't mix into the paint—just helps me keep track of where I've masked.
+Winsor & Newton’s masking fluid has a yellow tint, and that small touch makes a big difference.
+When applied, the tinted color is easy to spot on the paper.
+It doesn’t mix into the paint—its purpose is simply to show exactly where the masked areas are.

 Benefits of yellow-tinted art masking fluid